-There are a number of ways you can express your opinion on issues that the board decides in public hearings.
-These include:
+You can express your opinion on issues before the board in a number of ways.
+They include:

-For public hearings, you may submit written comments by the end of the business day two days before the hearing date to ensure the material is part of the public record.
-Submitting your comments as much in advance of the hearing as possible gives the commissioners the opportunity to review them thoroughly.
-Written comments is considered as part of the official deliberation process.
-It also becomes part of the legal record to be referred to if there is an appeal of the decision or if there is a legal challenge.
+For public hearings, submit written comments by the end of the business day two days before the hearing date to ensure the material is part of the public record.
+Submitting your comments as much in advance of the hearing as possible gives the councilors the opportunity to review them thoroughly.
+Written comments are considered part of the official deliberation process.
+They also become part of the legal record if there is an appeal of the decision or a legal challenge.
 Submit your comments to:

 PO Box 5000

 Or send email to firstname.lastname@example.org.